gjbex/Machine-learning-with-Python/README.md

 ## Video sessions

-Video recordings of this training are available on YouTube.
+Video recordings of this training are available on YouTube.  **Note:** the recordings were made in 2020 and have not been updated since.

 1. [Introduction](https://youtu.be/QIZ0-oHwMaI) (25 minutes)
 1. [scikit-learn: data pipelines and regression](https://youtu.be/sy4U9VteP8Q) (28 minutes)